 How can your brand be like this?
-Well, usually, if you’re not a toy store (and even then, usually who subscribes are the parents), your subscriber is an adult.
-So, at Holiday Season, why do you send fluffy kittens with a little elf on top wishing everyone a Merry Christmas for instance?
-It’s cute indeed, but it’s not for a brand to send.
-Your grandma or that warming next door neighbor that gives you a delicious apple pie on Thanks Giving it’s perfectly natural and almost like a guilty pleasure to get it.
+If you’re not a toy store (and even then, usually who subscribes are the parents), your subscriber is an adult.
+So, at Holiday Season, why do you send fluffy kittens with a bit of elf on top wishing everyone a Merry Christmas, for instance?
+It’s cute indeed, but it’s not what a brand should send.
+Your Grandma or that warming next-door neighbour who gives you a delicious apple pie on Thanks Giving is perfectly natural and almost like a guilty pleasure to get it.

-Don’t be that Guy!
+Don’t be that guy!
 Be yourself.

 All Picture Credits are from each Movie Producer and Studio.
 No claim for any rights.
 They help to describe each topic.